yuanchaiyc/Ling471/assignments/Assignment-1.md

 * Part 4: Your program from Part 3 submitted to the "patas" cluster. **It is crucial that the program name has your UW netID in it!!!**

 ### NB: This assignment may seem very long.
-Part 1 is conceptual work, for which the description is short.
-As for Parts 2--4, they are mostly a walkthrough!
 The purpose is to give you enough time to become accustomed to a range of tools which are unavoidable in most computational work.
 Go through it gradually, one part at a time (and split those between multiple days if needed).
 Post any questions to the Discussion Board on Canvas!
 Consult the [Asking Questions on the Discussion Board Guidelines](question-guildelines.md)

 ### Part 1: The IMDB review dataset